Modeling for execution#

 Tip

-At the playground, you can create a new BPMN file with the pur bpm create hello-world.bpmn command in the terminal and then open the created BPMN file in the editor.
+In the playground you can create a new BPMN file with pur operaton create hello-world.bpmn in the terminal, then open the created file in the editor.

 Note

-When using Pools and Lanes, the process Name and ID should be set at the Pool element.
+When using pools, set the process Name and ID on the Pool element.

 Gateway paths#

-Execution instructions include how Exclusive Gateways and Inclusive Gateways determine which path the token should be directed to.
+Execution configuration includes how Exclusive Gateways and Inclusive Gateways determine which outgoing path a token should follow.

-One of the outgoing paths from an exclusive gateway can be configured as the default path using the element context modeling palette.
+One of the outgoing paths of an Exclusive Gateway can be marked as the default path using the element context (modeling) palette.

 Setting exclusive gateway default path

-The rest of the paths should have condition expressions defined, using the expression language.
+All other outgoing paths should define a condition expression using the expression language.

 Setting exclusive gateway condition